OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 ![](images/500/Lab500_RLOAD_Details.PNG)

 -    Click on tab "Checkpoint" and simultaneously click on "Refresh".
-Once you offset is has stopped moving, it means the initial load had been completed.
+Once you offset is has stopped moving, it means the initial load had been completed.(It will take 5-10 mins to complete)

 ![](images/500/Lab500_image5002.PNG)